wolfSSL/wolfGuard/README.md

 $ git clone https://github.com/wolfssl/wolfguard
 ```

-(2) **Build and install the libwolfssl user library.**  The argument to `--enable-fips`
+(2) **Build and install the libwolfssl user library.**

-must match the FIPS flavor of the archive.
-Currently the most apt arguments
-for WolfGuard usage are `v5.2.4` and `v6`.
+Note, this step is optional on Linux, where by default `wg-fips` offloads key
+generation and conversion operations to the kernel module, rather than
+performing them internally.

 ```
 $ cd wolfssl